The 6 Things you need to know before going to a CPA for your Crypto Taxes

 2. They are in the dark just like you

 The IRS has provided minimal guidance when it comes to crypto taxes and how to treat everything.
-This doesn’t just leave you in the dark wondering exactly how to do things, but it also has CPA’s unsure of how to deal with the situation.
-Many CPA’s are applying the 1031 exchange for like-kind goods for crypto-to-crypto trades, but as of 2018 and the new tax code, this is no longer allowed.
+This doesn’t just leave you in the dark wondering exactly how to do things, but it also has many CPA’s unsure of how to deal with the situation.
+This is especially true of CPA's who have no experience with crypto.

 3. You can calculate your crypto taxes yourself